mdtanker/polartoolkit/docs/overview.md

 ## Maps

-Create high-quality maps using PyGMT with functions specifically tailored to Antarctica. plot types: 2D, 3D, subplots, interactive maps
+Create high-quality maps using PyGMT with functions specifically tailored to Antarctica (and soon to include Greenland and the Arctic). plot types: 2D, 3D, subplots, interactive maps

 ### Profile